cslauritsen/mgos-chicken-coop/README.md

  * MQTT publishing
  * HTTP/MQTT RPC Control
  * OTA Firmware Updating

- # Desired State
- The coop has one automated door.
-It has reed sensors to detect 2 states, fully open and fully closed.
-Additionally it includes RPC mechanisms to instruct the device to transition the door from one state to a desired state.
-It uses an H-Bridge to run the motor in one direction or the other and monitors the door so that the motor will be stopped when its desired state is reached, or a maximum amount of time has elapsed.

- The maximum time functions as a backstop to prevent the motor from burning out if it gets stuck, for instance.

  ## HTTP
  Issue an HTTP get like so, no paylaod is required.